eamigo86/graphene-django-extras/README.md

 class UserInput(DjangoInputObjectType):
     class Meta:
-        description = " User Input Type for used as input on Argumments classes on traditional Mutations " model = User
+        description = " User Input Type for used as input on Arguments classes on traditional Mutations " model = User
 ```